Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 For my use case it's not really viable to use a different library because the alternatives don't necessarily have the features we need.
-We also can't rewrite the code to not use global mutable state because it's closed-source, and even then would require tens of man-years of effort.
+We also can't rewrite the code to not use global mutable state because it's closed-source, and even then would require tens of developer-years of effort.
+Which is tens of developer-years more than I have to spare.

 This necessitates a more pragmatic solution.
-We needed to find a way to use this 3rd party library without it polluting the rest of the application too much.
+In short, we needed to find a way to use this 3rd party library without it polluting the rest of the application too much.

 I'll be implementing this in Rust primarily because it's quite good at enforcing guarantees via the type system, but the general ideas aren't really language-specific.
+It may just require more runtime checks.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to